ewjax/EQValet/README.md

   - LogEvent, the base class
   - several classes which derive from LogEvent, each designed to search for one particular event or occurrence

-The fundamental design is for a standard Everquest log parser to read in each line from the log, and then walk the list of LogEvent objects, calling the LogEvent.matches(line) function on each, and if a match is found, to create a one-line report for each using the LogEvent.report() function:
+The fundamental design is for a standard Everquest log parser to read in each line from the log, and then walk its list of LogEvent parsing objects, calling the LogEvent.matches(line) function on each, and if a match is found, to create a one-line report for each using the LogEvent.report() function:
 ```
         # check current line for matches in any of the list of LogEvent objects
         for log_event in self.log_event_list: